usnistgov/NED/README.md

 - **visualization_tools** - Jupyter notebook workflows that interact with the NED database to illustrate backend interactions via python.

 ### Data Schema
-Model and field descriptions are provided in the docsigns in ned_app/models.py.
-The overview below provides a bried description of two of the fields found in the experiment model.
+Model and field descriptions are provided in the docstrings in ned_app/models.py.
+The overview below provides a brief description of two of the fields found in the experiment model.

 #### Component Subcategorization Hierarchy
 To categorize building components, we rely on the UNIFORMAT II element classification system (NISTIR 6389).
 However, this system only classifies nonstructural components at a high level, and further detail is needed to adequately separate different types of components within each category for the purpose of assessing building performance.
 Therefore, we propose a new subcategorization hierarchy consisting of four nested component attributes: